Liaoliaoliaole/cpp_study/README.md

 This application has included attacker, defender and goal keeper.

-(mast branch is versio 1.0, nmain branch included kalman filter, which is still under developping)
+(master branch is versio 1.0, nmain branch included kalman filter, which is still under developping)